 As parents, we are also learning through trial and error.
 Kids are great at figure out what buttons to press to push us over the edge.
 No parent is perfect; we all run out of patience at some point, we all fall into reactive parenting and wish we would have done better.
 Practice makes progress.

-One way to discourage those inappropriate, attention-seeking behaviors is to stop giving them attention; ignore the specific behavior.
-Give lots of attention for the appropriate behaviors you want to see your child do and less attention to the inappropriate behaviors.
+One way to discourage those inappropriate, attention-seeking behaviors is to minimize your attention or ignore the specific behavior.
+Instead, give lots of attention for the appropriate behaviors you want to see your child do and less attention to the inappropriate behaviors.

-There is certainly a time when challenging behaviors need to be addressed immediately with a parent intervening in some way (e.g., re-directing, time-out, removing a privilege).
+There is certainly a time when challenging behaviors need to be addressed immediately with a parent intervening in some way.
 However, when and how we intervene is important.
 Some behaviors don’t need to be directly addressed and by ignoring them (the behaviors) we teach that they don’t work.

 When you do need to address your child’s challenging behaviors, it’s best to do in a calm, matter-of-fact way without having a dramatic reaction (e.g., yelling, lecturing during meltdowns).
 Consequences are a natural part of life and learning; children will need to experience unpleasant consequences as they learn what is and is not acceptable.
 It’s important to deliver consequences in a calm and empathetic way without over-reacting, using shame or being overly harsh.

 Yelling, over-reacting and harsh lectures don’t actually teach our kids what we want them to DO.
 Imitation is one of the most significant ways kids learn.
 Work to model appropriate reactions that they can imitate – even when they push you beyond the point of frustration.
 When you practice the art of non-reaction you are teaching with your actions which are more effective than a multitude of lectures.
-So next time your child pushes your buttons, pause and take a deep breath before you choose to calmly intervene or ignore and remember – teach through your actions.
+So next time your child pushes your buttons, pause and take a deep breath before you respond.

 What is Selective Ignoring?